Addressing the Persistent Issue of Sexual and Workplace Harassment

 Creating a workplace culture where employees feel safe and respected means designing and implementing a workplace harassment prevention program that adapts to emerging issues.
 The political environment, social events and technological developments can all influence workplace harassment.
-Compliance professionals need to be nimble and constantly adapt their plans to respond to these changes.

 See How Harassment & Discrimination Training Can Help